-Creating the SFTP service
+Creating The SFTP Service

 Now that you've installed JSCAPE MFT Server, the next step would be to enable the SFTP service.
-Let's do that through the Web-based administrative interface.
+Let's do that through the Web-based user interface.
 If you recall, we asked you to take note of the REST HTTP port.
 If you didn't change the setting during installation, the default value would be 11880.

 Enter http://[host or ip address]:11880 into a web browser and click Enter.

-The host or ip address refers to the hostname or IP address of the machine that's running your newly installed JSCAPE MFT Server.
+The host or IP address refers to the hostname or IP address of the machine that's running your newly installed JSCAPE MFT Server.
 If you're doing this locally, just enter: